EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 ### How to take a copy then?

 - spread `...` operator or `Object.assign()` operator
-- copying will only work one level deep
+- copying will only work one level deep!
 - "shallow copy"

 **Copy via spread operator**